Michèle Cointet

 Michèle Cointet is a French historian.
 She is a professor of 20th century history at the University of Poitiers.
 She is the recipient of two prizes from the Académie française: the Prix François Millepierres for Vichy capitale, 1940-1944 in 1994, and the Prix François Millepierres for L’Église sous Vichy.
 La repentance en question in 1999.

 Biography

 Born in Poitiers, she holds an Agrégation in history and a Doctorate in literature.
 She has taught contemporary history at the University of Tours.
 A specialist in the Vichy France, she won the Prix François-Millepierres for her book L'Église sous Vichy 1940-1945 and the Prix Jacques-Chabannes from the Association des écrivains combattants for her Nouvelle Histoire de Vichy.

-She is the wife of historian Jean-Paul Cointet.
+Cointet is married to historian Jean-Paul Cointet.